-- 5.72 CS65 commits all significant developments to the following measure, unless this can be shown not to be feasible and viable, to: - a. provide a minimum of 10% of their predicted energy needs from decentralised and renewable or low carbon energy; and - 5.73 This policy is contrary to paragraph 95 of the Framework, which requires consistency with the Government's guidance on zero carbon buildings policy and nationally described standards, rather than local ones.
+- 5.54 CS65 commits all significant developments to the following measure, unless this can be shown not to be feasible and viable, to: - a. provide a minimum of 10% of their predicted energy needs from decentralised and renewable or low carbon energy; and

+5.55 This policy is contrary to paragraph 150 of the Framework, which requires local policy to reflect the Government's guidance on national technical standards.